mF2C/mF2C/agent/docs/agent.md

     *type `mf2c.sh -L` if you want to deploy a Leader Agent or `mf2c.sh -C` to deploy a Cloud Agent*

     - Follow the instructions inside the script.
-3. Once installation is completed, wait until all components are healthy
+3. Once installation is completed, wait until all components are healthy.
+To get more information about the meaning of the healthcheck, check the documentation for each component.
     ```bash
     ./mf2c.sh -s
     ```